-Industry has identified 8160 hours as the benchmark necessary for any Apprentice to become competent in the skills required.
+Industry has identified_8160 hours as the duration necessary for any Apprentice to become competent in the skills required.
 There may be circumstances in which the duration varies from this guideline.

-In-Class Training Duration
+Classroom Training Duration

 Industry has identified 840 hours of in-school training as the duration necessary for an Apprentice to complete the in-school curriculum for this program.